ssbc/ssb-meta-feeds-spec/README.md

 Linked: { type: add, feedtype: classic, id: @linked }
 ```

 Type can be: `add`, `update`, `remove`.
-Update can be used to overwrite or
+Update can be used to
-extend the metadata of a feed.
+overwrite or extend the metadata of a feed.
+Note the signatures (see
+key management section) are left out.

 ## Claims example

 An example of the Derived meta feed with two claims about different
 subsets of the main feed and a derived feed from another feed.

 ![Diagram2](./metafeed-example2.svg)